Environmental Impacts of (Clean) Energy Projects

 Competing versions of Environmentlism

-Today’s Environmentalists find themselves in an slightly different position; climate change is a crisis and in order to preserve the ecosystems we’ve spent decades protecting from direct-human impacts, we need to build a lot of new infrastructure.
-Thankfully, the alpine wilderness areas of the Sawtooth Mountains or Sierra Nevadas will never host wind turbines, but they are seeing less snow pack, fewer trees, and more invasive species because of climate change.
-Just because there is no direct human touch on these special places, doesn’t mean modern pollution is leaving them untouched (query our inadequate notion of Wilderness where there is abundant evidence of Tribal management pre-European colonization).
+Just because there is no direct human touch on these special places, doesn’t mean modern pollution is leaving them unmarked (query our inadequate notion of Wilderness where there is abundant evidence of Tribal management pre-European colonization, but I digress).
 The reality is that our emissions are disrupting these places faster than they can adapt.
 If we actually want to save these ecosystems from collapse (or more likely a complete downshift in eco-type from sage-brush to sparse bunch grasses or mixed-conifers to grassland), we need to stop burning stuff for energy.
 Stopping pollution requires building a lot of new clean energy projects.
 And we need to build them fast.

 You can read about my real-world examples of these conflicts for large-scale wind and solar projects I dealt with.
-They happened while working for an environmental non-profit with a history of stopping all kinds of projects in the Mountain West.
-They often leveraged the impacts to the Greater Sage-Grouse as a way to ensure greater protections for the bird and its habitat.
+They happened while working for an environmental non-profit with a history of stopping all kinds of projects in the Mountain West.They often leveraged the impacts to the Greater Sage-Grouse as a way to ensure greater protections for the bird and its habitat.
 Like most environmental non-profits today, their culture developed a knee-jerk reaction to project proposals that had any negative impacts.
+Thankfully, they are clear-eyed about these trade-offs and are now a leading voice of reason that allows them to promote clean energy projects while still opposing massive open-pit gold mining proposals.

 I must reiterate, there’s no such thing as a zero-impact project.
 You can, however, avoid as much of the harms as you can with appropriate planning.
 You can then minimize the actual impact with specific tweaks to project design.
 Finally, after the other two paths are exhausted, you may mitigate these remaining physical impacts by rehabilitating or conserving other (ideally) nearby ecosystems.
 That ethos should not be throw out, but we–the Environmental community– have yet to acknowledge that we need to build a lot of new stuff to protect our old wins.
 We need to build enough new stuff to displace the ~75% of dirty fossil energy on our national grid with clean electrons.
 We need to double or triple our transmission infrastructure.
 And we need to build all of this fast.

-The energy infrastructure in my backyard
+The energy infrastructure our backyards

-To be clear, I am very thankful and sympathetic to the O.G. environmentalists.
-My tree-hugging roots started because I vacationed every 4th of July to different Wilderness area in the Sierras or Shasta-Trinity’s.
 From my hometown I can see multiple methane gas plants, petroleum refineries, dilapidated industrial areas, and perpetually congested highways.
 The Clean Air Act, in particular, required additional pollution control devices on my town’s methane gas peaker plants and the Act likely hastened the recent closure of two oil refineries.
 Those closures of polluting oil facilities is a sign that the energy transition is happening, but it’s not the only sign.

 In less than a 3-minute walk from my house, I cross a high-voltage transmission line that is directly above a park and playground where I played weekend soccer and learned to rollerblade.
 The transmission line also cuts through the literal backyards of neighborhood homes along a very narrow right-of-way.